-The hospital provides a vast diversity of consultations across the spectrum of medical fields.
+The hospital provides the opportunity for a vast diversity of consultations across the spectrum of medical fields.
 The Psychiatric Consultation Service is well-integrated into the hospital.
-Consultations seen by the service are reviewed each morning on rounds, permitting team discussion of the fellows’ consultations and also permitting each trainee exposure to all consultations seen by the service.
-Virtually all consultations are also seen by an attending psychiatrist.
+Consultations seen by the service are reviewed daily in morning on rounds, permitting team discussion of the fellows’ consultations and also permitting each trainee exposure to all consultations seen by the service.
+Fellows receive close supervision, as virtually all consultations are also seen by an attending psychiatrist.
 Fellows will also participate in education and supervision of more junior psychiatry residents and medical students.
 Fellows and other members of the consult service often are invited to participate in case conferences and rounds on other services in the hospital, allowing the fellows experience in the liaison and educational aspects of the consultant role.
-As noted elsewhere, part of the psychiatric consultation service operates in a multidisciplinary, proactive model: fellows will also receive training in this new system, which we believe may become a standard approach in the future healthcare system.
+As noted elsewhere, part of the psychiatric consultation service operates in a multidisciplinary, proactive model: fellows will also receive training in this new system, which we believe may become a standard approach in the future.

 VA Connecticut Healthcare System in West Haven

 The Veterans Administration Connecticut Healthcare System (VACHS)